Inbound visits and spend: annual, UK

 Please note due to the ONS’ ongoing planned improvements to the travel and tourism statistics:

 - VisitBritain notes that the decline in visit numbers this data shows for the second half of 2024, compared to 2023, is in contrast to several other data sources that we have access to, which suggest moderate growth.
-In particular, there is a sharp decline in visits by ferry in the IPS data.
-We have included trended data for transparency and completeness, but we urge caution when interpreting these estimates and advise users to note the ONS’ badging of the Q3 and Q4 data as ‘official statistics in development’.
-The ONS will conduct further investigation into the survey design and administrative data used for calibration to better understand this difference.
+In particular, there is a sharp decline in visits from Dover to Calais in the IPS data as well as a notable decline in lorry drivers surveyed.
+This is more likely to impact business visitors, those visiting from Eastern Europe and some Western European markets, and those visiting Southern and Central England.
+We have included trended data for transparency and completeness, but we urge caution when interpreting these estimates and advise users to note the ONS’ badging of the 2024 data as ‘official statistics in development’.
+The ONS have noted this and are investigating the survey design and admin data used for calibration to better to understand this (point 5 in the ONS update).

 - Whilst the IPS data collection method has been harmonised with the Civil Aviation Authority, the data has not yet been incorporated alongside the IPS data, with plans to do so by the Q3 2025 publication.